The Indirect Method for Generating Libraries of Optimal Periodic Trajectories and Its Application to Economical Bipedal Walking: Theory

 In contrast to the Lagrange multipliers ${}_\mr{z}\vec{\lambda}$ defined in equations~\eqref{eq:lamxy}, the multipliers $\vec{\lambda}$ and $\vec{\rho}(\cdot)$ can not be eliminated as easily.
 In general applications of the indirect method, determining the costates $\vec{p}(\cdot)$ is particularly challenging, as discussed, for example, by \cite{Stryk1992} and in Chapter 4.4 of \cite{Betts2010}.

-In this paper, we exploit what we term \emph{passive-optimal solutions}; that is, locally optimal solutions to the parameterized problem~$\mathcal{P}_{\vec{\sigma}}$ with vanishing control inputs~($\vec{u}\equiv\vec{0}$).
-For such solutions, the costates can be reconstructed, and if they lie on the solution manifold described above, they can serve as initial conditions for a numerical continuation process to systematically explore the entire manifold.
+In this paper, we exploit what we term \emph{passive-optimal solutions}.
+These are defined as locally optimal solutions of the parameterized problem $\mathcal{P}_{\vec{\sigma}}$ at a fixed parameter value $\bar{\vec{\sigma}}$, for which the control inputs vanish ($\vec{u} \equiv \vec{0}$).
+For such solutions, the associated costates can be reconstructed.
+If they lie on the solution manifold (i.e., the library of optimal motions) described above, they provide suitable initial conditions for a numerical continuation procedure, enabling a systematic exploration of the entire manifold.

-\begin{definition}[Passive-Optimal Solution] A strict local minimizer $(T^\ast,\vec x^\ast(\cdot),\vec{u}^\ast(\cdot))$, with $\vec{u}^\ast\equiv \vec{0}$, at a fixed parameter vector~$\bar{\vec{\sigma}}$ for problem~$\mathcal{P}_{\bar{\vec{\sigma}}}$, is referred to as a passive-optimal solution, or in the context of legged locomotion, a passive-optimal gait. \end{definition} Provided a passive-optimal solution, the multipliers $\vec{\lambda}$ and $\vec{\rho}(\cdot)$ can be reconstructed via the necessary conditions~\eqref{eq:IndirectCond1} and \eqref{eq:IndirectCond2}.
+\begin{definition}[Passive-Optimal Solution] A strict local minimizer $(T^\ast,\vec x^\ast(\cdot),\vec{u}^\ast(\cdot))$, with $\vec{u}^\ast\equiv \vec{0}$, at a fixed parameter vector~$\bar{\vec{\sigma}}$ for problem~$\mathcal{P}_{\bar{\vec{\sigma}}}$, is referred to as a passive-optimal solution, or in the context of legged locomotion, a passive-optimal gait. \end{definition} Provided a passive-optimal solution, the discrete multipliers $\vec{\lambda}$ and costates $\vec{\rho}(\cdot)$ can be reconstructed via the necessary conditions~\eqref{eq:IndirectCond1} and \eqref{eq:IndirectCond2}.
 In particular, with the condition~\eqref{eq:qValue}, the first Lagrange multiplier can be readily reconstructed:

 where $y(T^\ast)=\int_0^{T^\ast}l\big(\vec{x}^\ast(t),\vec{0},\bar{\vec{\sigma}}\big)\mr{d}t$.
 For the reconstruction of the costate trajectory~$\vec{p}(\cdot)$, we reformulate the necessary conditions~\eqref{eq:IndirectCond1} to